cyberark/conjur/docs/tutorials/integrations/nginx.md

 real Conjur server, and it uses standard secure technology to encrypt your secrets in transit.
 This means:

-* Your Conjur server will be `https:` instead of `http:`, just like a secure website
+* Your Conjur server URL will begin with `https:` instead of `http:`, just like a secure website
-* Because the client knows it's talking to the real server, the "man in the middle" will be exposed and the client won't leak any secret information
+* Because the client can verify it's talking to the real server, the "man in the middle" will be exposed and the client won't leak any secret information
 * Since the traffic to and from Conjur is scrambled using secure encryption, passive listeners on your network can't learn anything about the contents of